greg-js/arch-wiki-md-repo/wiki/_content/Dell Latitude E7440.md

 Tested on: i3-git, mesa-full-i965 and xf86-video-intel-git 2.99.911-1 but this was reproducing on the stable versions of mesa and i915 driver.

-Laptop bios version A05\. <strike>Meanwhile I've upgraded to bios version A08 and this issue seems to have been fixed.</strike> Nope, it's still not fixed.
+Laptop bios version A05\. ~~Meanwhile I've upgraded to bios version A08 and this issue seems to have been fixed.~~ Nope, it's still not fixed.
 If you want the video card to perform at full speed it is my impression you need to boot with the AC connected.

 This is actually a "feature" called Intel SpeedStep, that reduces performance in order to extend battery life.
 It can be disabled in BIOS.
 The linux kernel seems to support it so it should be possible to configure this on OS level.